sievericcardo/oxidowl/README.md

 ## Features (Latest)

-Oxidowl has been significantly enhanced with improvements that bring it up to competitive standards with major OWL reasoners while adding unique capabilities.
+OxidOWL has been significantly enhanced with improvements that bring it up to competitive standards with major OWL reasoners while adding unique capabilities.

 ### EL Profile Optimization

-For ontologies that conform to the OWL 2 EL profile, Oxidowl provides specialized polynomial-time reasoning:
+For ontologies that conform to the OWL 2 EL profile, OxidOWL provides specialized polynomial-time reasoning:

 ```rust
 use oxidowl::{